Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Abstract

 \section{Abstract}

 Solving Constrained Horn Clauses (CHCs) is a fundamental challenge behind a wide range of verification and analysis tasks.
-To improve CHC solving without painstaking manual efforts of creating and tuning various heuristics, data-driven approaches show great promise.
-However, a large performance gap exists between data-driven CHC solvers and symbolic reasoning-based solvers.
-In this work, we develop a simple but effective framework, ``\name'', which unifies symbolic information and numerical data to solve a CHC system efficiently.
-We also present a simple instance\footnote{The artifacts are available on GitHub: \url{https://github.com/Chronosymbolic/Chronosymbolic-Learning}} of \name with a data-driven learner and a BMC-styled reasoner\footnote{BMC represents for Bounded Model Checking \cite{bmc}. }.
-Despite its great simplicity, experimental results show the efficacy and robustness of our tool.
-It outperforms state-of-the-art CHC solvers on a test suite of 288 benchmarks, including many instances with non-linear integer arithmetics.
+To enhance CHC solving without the laborious task of manual heuristic creation and tuning, data-driven approaches demonstrate significant potential by extracting crucial patterns from a small set of data points.
+However, at present, symbolic methods generally surpass data-driven solvers in performance.
+In this work, we develop a simple but effective framework, \name, which unifies symbolic information and numerical data to solve a CHC system efficiently.
+We also present a simple instance\footnote{The artifact is available on this link: \url{https://github.com/Chronosymbolic/Chronosymbolic-Learning}} of \name with a data-driven learner and a BMC-styled reasoner\footnote{BMC represents Bounded Model Checking \cite{bmc}. }.
+Despite its relative simplicity, experimental results show the efficacy and robustness of our tool.
+It outperforms state-of-the-art CHC solvers on a test suite of 288 arithmetic benchmarks, including some instances with non-linear arithmetic.